TRISITDAS/Virtual_Assistant_Python/README.md

   <li>yfinance :- It aims to solve this problem by offering a reliable, threaded, and Pythonic way to download historical market data from Yahoo! finance.</li>
   <li> pyjokes :- It used to create one-line jokes</li>
 </ol>

+<h1> Working:- </h1>
+It is a personal voice Assistant.
+It can run some of the common commands on the pc.
+There is two python files given, (.pynb) file is for the JUPYTER NOTEBOOK and (.py) file is for any of the python compiler.
+Firstly you have to run the python file then it will automatically listen to your commands and produces the respective outputs.and at last it will wait for 8 sec , then it will terminate automatically.
+Thank you.